bartosz-antosik/vscode-spellright/README.md

 ![dictionary](media/screenshot-dictionary.png)

-It can be reached by clicking on indicator field in status bar:
+It can be reached by clicking on indicator field with an "eye" symbol in status bar:

 ![switch](media/screenshot-switch-on.png)